Nombarathi Poovu

 Nombarathi Poovu (The Sorrowful Flower) is a 1987 Malayalam drama film, written and directed by P. Padmarajan.
-It stars Madhavi, Baby Sonia, Mammootty, Shari and Unnimary.
+It stars Mammootty, Madhavi, Baby Sonia, Shari, and Unnimary.
 It focuses on the relationship between Gigi (Sonia) and Padmini (Madhavi).
 Its songs were composed by M. G. Radhakrishnan, while the background score was done by Johnson.

 Plot

 The movie shows how a young woman, Padmini, who is separated from her husband, becomes attached to an orphan girl, Gigi, she meets while they are hospitalised after a bus accident.
-Gigi lost her mother in the accident and Padmini decides to take Gigi with her.
+Gigi lost her mother in the accident, and Padmini decides to take Gigi with her.
 Gigi is not completely mentally stable and is a special needs child.
 Padmini brings Gigi to Dr. Padmanabhan, who after initial apprehension accepts Gigi in his institute as a student by day.
-Gigi gradually improves and Padmini is peaceful.
-Padmini's separated husband, Sethu still tries to win her back.
-Padmini had separated from her husband because she lost her children due to an episode of reckless motorcycle riding from her husband.
+Gigi gradually improves, and Padmini is peaceful.
+Padmini's separated husband, Sethu, still tries to win her back.
+Padmini had separated from her husband because she lost her children due to an episode of reckless motorcycle riding with her husband.
 Padmini decides to return to Sethu and adopt Gigi as their daughter.
-However, Gigi's special behavior annoys Sethu and Gigi starts to feel insecure about losing her mother again.
+However, Gigi's special behavior annoys Sethu, and Gigi starts to feel insecure about losing her mother again.
 The movie goes on to show Padmini's emotional turbulence.

-In the end, Gigi 'plays' hide and seek with Padmini in the forest who tries to find her.
-Unfortunately, Gigi goes deeper in the forest and goes missing and leaves her doll.
-Padmanabhan reveals that Gigi has died.
-While, Padmini mourns over her daughter's loss.
+In the end, Gigi 'plays' hide and seek in the forest with Padmini who tries to find her.
+Unfortunately, Gigi goes deeper into the forest and goes missing.
+She leaves her doll behind.
+Padmanabhan reveals that Gigi has died when Padmini mourns her daughter's loss.